5th Summer School on Sustainable Finance

 3rd Summer School on Sustainable Finance

-The Sustainable Finance Strategy is designed to provide a roadmap with new actions, to increase private investment in sustainable projects and activities.
+The Sustainable Finance Strategy offers a roadmap to boost private investment in sustainable projects.
+Success depends on stakeholder engagement, financial market participants, and strong scientific evidence.

 2nd Summer School on Sustainable Finance